root-project/root/README/ReleaseNotes/v630/index.md

 - The `RDatasetSpec` class and its users now employ the concept of 'sample' rather than the original naming 'group' for groups of files with associated metadata.

+- `df106_HiggsToFourLeptons` tutorials (both python and C++) now showcase addition of the ProgressBar, usage of the FromSpec function in order to define multiple samples and usage of the systematic variations with Vary function.

 ### Distributed RDataFrame

 - Vastly improve runtime performance when using an RDataFrame with simulated dataset, i.e. `RDataFrame(nentries)`, by removing usage of `Range` operation to define the per-task entry range.